onughasilas/CognoRiseInfoTechIntern/Project2SalaryForDifferentJobRole/README.md

-# Data Analysis of Data Science Job Salaries
+# Data Analysis of Salary Of Different Job Roles

 ## Project Overview
 This project explores salary trends for data science roles using a dataset sourced from Kaggle and provided by CoongnoRise Infotech.